digego/extempore/docs/install.rst

 * stb_image

-For those who are interested, there are a few reasons that Extempore builds and maintains its own world of shared libs (``in libs/platform-shlibs`` if you're interested)
+For those who are interested, there are a few reasons that Extempore builds and maintains its own "world" of shared lib dependencies:

-#.
-Windows - there's no lib path on Windows, so it's up to each
+#. there's no lib path on **Windows**, so it's up to each program to
-   program to make sure it ships with the dlls it needs (and knows where to find them)
+   make sure it ships with the dlls it needs (and knows where to find them)

-#. library versioning is a bit of a mess at the best of times, so by
+#. library **versioning** is a bit of a mess at the best of times, so
-   building specific versions of e.g. GLFW or assimp, Extempore can guarantee that the bindings will work - otherwise you'll get weird errors.
+   by building specific versions of e.g. GLFW or assimp, Extempore can guarantee that the bindings will work - otherwise you'll get weird errors.

-#. packaging - for packaging (as described above in the note on the
+#. for **packaging** (as described above in the note on the
    ``PACKAGE`` variable) it's important to turn off all cpu-specific optimisations, and set various compiler flags.
 Packages installed through a package manager don't do this, and so when building e.g.